 Civil and Environmental Engineering Students Win ACEC Scholarships

-Two Northeastern Civil and Environmental Engineering students, Natasha Leipziger Mundis and Taylor Labbe, recently won scholarships through ACEC, the American Council of Engineering Companies.
+Five Northeastern Civil and Environmental Engineering students, Natasha Leipziger Mundis, Taylor Labbe, Elise Papazian, Nicholas Brunetto, and Jean Iona, recently won scholarships through ACEC, the American Council of Engineering Companies.
 The group, which represents thousands of engineering businesses, aims to “strengthen the business environment for [their] member firms through government advocacy, political action, and business education.”
 ACEC scholarships award students who show exceptional academic and extracurricular success in engineering.
 Having won regional scholarships, the students are eligible to compete for a national ACEC award.

 Natasha, BS/MS Civil Engineering ’21, was drawn to the major due to her childhood fascination with bridges.
 Growing up in The Hague, Netherlands, she had early exposure to state-of-the-art bridges in a country known for its world-class transportation systems.
 While at Northeastern, she has translated her classroom knowledge into real-world experience through her first co-op at Jacobs Engineering.
 “At Jacobs, I worked in the bridges department, and was able to help with drafting and some basic design for different projects for MBTA and MassDOT,” Natasha said.
 Her work also involved writing bridge inspections reports for MassDOT.
 Beyond her classroom studies, she works under the direction of Department Chair and CDM Smith Professor Jerome Hajjar, participating in his research on composite systems.